byMichael-BBY03-31-201708:52 AM - edited 02-27-201803:33 PM

 Don’t be a Fool this April Fool’s Day!
 Every year our computers and smart devices are subject to an ever-growing number of online threats, and your own knowledge is a crucial part of protecting yourself.
 Here we’ll define the common types of Malware (Malicious Software) you may encounter online, and how you can better protect yourself.

 A computer virus is a malicious program designed to spread from computer to computer.
 Commonly viruses will corrupt or delete data from your computer, or hijack other programs to spread itself to other systems.

 What is a Worm?

 A worm is a specific type of Virus.
 They differ in that they don’t require outside action to spread or activate.
-These types of viruses can spread more easily from machine to machine, and can be used in many different ways, including giving unauthorized remote access of your computer to someone else.
+These types of viruses can spread more easily from machine to machine and can be used in many different ways, including giving unauthorized remote access to your computer to someone else.